 The NNECL Quality Mark is awarded for a three-year period.
 NNECL will contact institutions half-way through the period for a light-touch review to discuss progress with your action plan.

-What is the difference between the NNECL Quality Mark and the Care Leavers Covenant?
+What is the difference between the NNECL Quality Mark and the Care Leaver Covenant?

 The NNECL Quality Mark has a specific, holistic and in-depth focus on support for care experienced students as they progress into and through further and higher education.
 The Care Leaver Covenant is a broader promise made by any private, public or voluntary organisation to provide support for care leavers aged 16-25 to help them to live independently.
 In relation to higher and further education institutions, the Covenant looks at three pillars of activity: student; employment; and community.
 Each organisation is supportive of the other’s initiative and sees it as complementary.